-- products (list) Cubes (or products) over which the statistics will be computed. - statistics (list) Statistical metrics to be computed, e.g. [mean, max].
+- products (set[PreprocessorFile] | Iterable[Cube]) Cubes (or products) over which the statistics will be computed. - statistics (list[str]) Statistical metrics to be computed, e.g. [mean, max].
 Choose from the operators listed in the iris.analysis package.
-Percentiles can be specified like pXX.YY. - output\products (dict) For internal use only.
+Percentiles can be specified like pXX.
+YY. - output\products (dict) For internal use only.
 A dict with statistics names as keys and preprocessorfiles as values.
-If products are passed as input, the statistics cubes will be assigned to these output products. - span (str (default: 'overlap')) Overlap or full; if overlap, statistics are computed on common time-span; if full, statistics are computed on full time spans, ignoring missing data.
+If products are passed as input, the statistics cubes will be assigned to these output products. - span (str) Overlap or full; if overlap, statistics are computed on common time-span; if full, statistics are computed on full time spans, ignoring missing data. - ignore\scalar\coords (boo1) If True, remove any scalar coordinate in the input datasets before merging the input cubes into the multi-dataset cube.
+The resulting multi-dataset cube will have no scalar coordinates (the actual input datasets will remain unchanged).
+If False, scalar coordinates will remain in the input datasets, which might lead to merge conflicts in case the input datasets have different scalar coordinates.

-A set of output\products with the resulting ensemble statistics.
+A dict of cubes or set of output\products depending on the type of products.

-set
+dict | set